osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Landing page**: the "main" page for the county that contains contact information and other info that people are usually looking for on county pages.
 This page has the following sections:
     - Introduction: text entered when you edit the county.
+    - Quick links: content entered when you edit the county.
+    - Location and contact info: information entered when you edit the county.
     - Announcements: automatically generated list of announcements entered by or tagged with the county.
-    - Location and contact info: information entered when you edit the county.
-    - Quick links: content entered when you edit the county.
+    - About: content entered when you edit the county.
     - Upcoming events: automatically generated list of events entered by or tagged with the county.
     - What we do teaser: automatically generated list of focus areas entered by the county.
     - Featured content: content entered when you edit the county.
+    - Social media: automatically generated list of social media links entered by the county.
   - **What We Do**: lists the focus areas for the county (see below) as well as the programs that are tagged with the county.
   - **Events**: lists events entered by the county or local programs in the county.
-Events entered by other groups and tagged with the county are displayed in a separate list.
+Events entered by other groups and tagged with the county are displayed in a separate list lower on the page.
   - **Faculty and Staff**: lists the users on the site who work in the county.

 There is a list of all counties on the [Find Us](https://extension.oregonstate.edu/find-us) page.
 The link to “Find Us” is in the top black menu bar at the top of every page.
-The sidebar on participant-based program pages also have links to the counties where that program is active.
+The sidebar on local participant-based program pages also have links to the counties where that program is active.

 ## Educational Document